 So we’re a bit late to the hot honey hype train.
 And honestly, at the time of this publishing, we’re not even sure if there’s any hype around this tremendous condiment anymore.
 But we don’t care if we’re johnny come lately’ in this scenario because hot honey is simply divine.

 We love the stuff.
 Just check out some of the other hot honey recipes we’ve conjured up since discovering this magical food topping:

 Anywho, please continue reading to find out how we made this incredible dish.
 But be warned, this one takes you all the way.
 There’s no going back!

 Below, you will find all of the ingredients you will need to get this hot honey popcorn chicken show on the road.

 How to Make Hot Honey Popcorn Chicken

-The first you need to do to make this hot honey popcorn chicken recipe is to soak the chicken thighs in buttermilk for at least one hour but up to overnight.
+To make this hot honey popcorn chicken recipe, you need to soak the chicken thighs in buttermilk for at least one hour but up to overnight.
 This step tenderizes, flavors, and helps your chicken retain its moisture.
 It is a necessary step and key to restaurant-quality fried chicken.